Central Jersey Conservative Union

 Today’s TEA Party movement is based on the same principles that motivated the Patriots who protested British taxation (and tyranny) by dumping chests of tea into Boston harbor, and led our fight for independence: our unalienable rights to life, liberty and the pursuit of happiness; limited government of, by and for The People; fiscal responsibility, and accountability of our elected representatives, their agents and agencies.

-Since its inception in 2010, the Montgomery TEA Party (now rebranded Central Jersey Conservative Union) has provided unbiased information to residents of Montgomery Township and our Central New Jersey neighbors.
+Since its inception in 2010, the Montgomery TEA Party (now rebranded Central Jersey Conservative Union) has provided information to residents of Montgomery Township and our Central New Jersey neighbors.
 Speakers at our annual picnic have addressed meaningful, sometimes controversial, but always relevant and timely topics.
 At election time, we host “Candidates Nights” in which speakers with different viewpoints are invited to ensure all sides are fairly represented.
 Other TEA Party programs have dealt with topics including patriotism, media bias, the Regional Greenhouse Gas Initiative (“RGGI”), Federal HUD grant’s subjugation of local zoning codes, Common Core, immigration and election laws.
 We pushed the Township Committee to broadcast their meetings on cable, and actively participate in local government and school board meetings.
 These efforts have focused on providing and encouraging access to the political process and disseminating relevant, unbiased information on issues of concern to our fellow citizens.

 1. Illegal aliens are not immigrants.